 Nearly every brand we partner with comes to us with the same issue: they often have a burgeoning wholesale channel and need a way to streamline order placement and invoicing.

 We’ve found that merchants often want to consolidate their operations using Shopify.
 However, many up-and-coming brands lack the balance sheet to hire an expensive engineer or a dedicated team to build out a custom vendor website.

-When a brand comes to our team at Merchant Candy with this issue, we typically offer three pieces of advice to begin streamlining their B2B workflow.
+When a brand comes to our team at Streamlined with this issue, we typically offer three pieces of advice to begin streamlining their B2B workflow.

 Before kicking off the automation process, consider your customers and how they prefer to place orders.
 It may be worth polling a handful of customers first to see what’s the easiest way for them to get orders going.
 Based on their responses, you can then direct automation efforts accordingly.